 - Read the Embassy’s “Disaster Preparedness Pamphlet” (PDF 1.9 MB).
 This is an excellent resource developed by American Citizen Services specific to emergencies common to the Philippines.

-- Read our “Oversease Preparedness Checklist” (PDF 195 KB).
-This checklist contains many useful suggestions on how to prepare for emergencies while living abroad.
+- Read the “Overseas Preparedness Checklist”.
+This website contains many useful suggestions on how to prepare for emergencies while living abroad.

 - Sign up for the free Smart Traveler Enrollment Program (STEP) – U.S. citizens living or traveling in the Philippines are encouraged to register with the Embassy through the State Department’s travel enrollment website.
 In the event of an emergency, we use the enrollment information to communicate with you.
 By signing up for the STEP, you can also automatically receive our most up-to-date travel and security information, as well as our monthly newsletters, voting information, and other messages to U.S. citizens in the Philippines.

 - Prepare your family and home for typhoons, flooding, and power outages.
 See list below for tips on preparing your family and home for periods of interruped power and restricted travel and mobility.